-By Alexander Brett, Second year French and History of Art
+By Xander Brett, Second Year, History of Art and French

-The Croft Magazine//Each family has their established Christmas traditions, but it can be nice to diversify from time to time.
-With a wave of Scandi trends hitting the UK, why not take some Nordic inspiration this Christmas?
+The Croft Magazine // Each family has their established Christmas traditions, but it can be nice to diversify from time to time.
+With a wave of Scandi trends hitting the UK, and the student scene, why not take some Nordic inspiration this Christmas?

 Christmas wasn’t celebrated in Norway until as late as 1100, when the country was Christianised.
 Nowadays, Norwegian Christmas closely resembles the festivities in the other Scandinavian countries, but some traditions remain unique.
 These include leaving a sheaf of wheat out for the birds during Advent, and a bowl of porridge for Nisse on Christmas Eve to guard the farm animals.
 Carol singing is popular and children often dress up as characters from the Nativity to travel from house to house.

 An array of cakes and biscuits are made during Advent – one of Norway’s most popular being the Julekake, combining raisins, candied peel and cardamom.
 Porridge is eaten at lunchtime, served with butter, sugar and cinnamon.
 Christmas Eve dinner usually consists of pork or mutton ribs served with surkål (finely chopped cabbage with caraway seeds) and potatoes.